 The recce days give you the opportunity to practice on the course and experience the terrain and navigation required.
 We split the 100 miles route into 4 quarters (sections 1,2,3 & 4) to cover the full 100 course.
-The 50 mile event is the final 50 miles of the 100 course, so this means that your relevant sections are 3 & 4.
-You can register by clicking the relevant links below, but read the following information, which gives you a better understanding of how the weekend works.
+The 50 mile event is the final 50 miles of the 100 course, so this means that your relevant sections are the last 2 (sections 3 & 4).
+Read the following information, which gives you a better understanding of how the weekend works.
 Each recce day costs £20 and you can register at the very bottom of this page.
 You’ll also need a map, which you can purchase HERE if you don’t have one already.

-IMPORTANT – As the recce days are extremely popular and fill in advance, only 2021 race competitors will be allowed to attend Section 4 (Ambleside to Coniston) and section 3 (Dalemain to Ambleside).
-Anyone who is not a competitor will be removed and refunded.
-This rule does not apply to sections 1 & 2.
+IMPORTANT – As the recce days are extremely popular and fill in advance, only 2022 race competitors will be allowed to register and run.

-Section 1: Coniston to Buttermere (100 course only) Sunday Nov 8th
+Recce 1 / Section 1: Coniston to Buttermere (100 course only) Sunday Nov 14th

-Section 2: Buttermere to Dalemain (100 course only) Sunday March 14th
+Recce 3 / Section 2: Buttermere to Dalemain (100 course only) Sunday March 20th

 Q: Why are the sections done as 1/4/2/3 and not just 1/2/3/4?